 Data Availability at All Times: A dependable database system should satisfy the data demands of the system at all times.
 The Aurora quorum model shows why the storage segmentation is done, and how this system combination provides data availability and functional advantages.

 Replication and Correlated Failures: Customers might purposely or mistakenly shut down the Amazon instances, or resize them up & down, which affects the workload on the system.
 So, to deal with such cases, decoupling of the storage tiers from the computational tiers is required.
 Failure can occur at any time on a large-scale cloud.
 As an example, a user can face issues of network availability to node, temporary downtime, or even complete disk failure.
 Hence, one must use the quorum-based voting protocol to be safe.
-For better failure tolerance, Availability Zones (AZ) in AWS are segmented as regions that are connected to other regions of the cloud with low latency.
+For better failure tolerance, Availability Zones (AZ) in AWS are segmented as regions that are connected to other regions of the cloud storage with low latency.
 Each region or AZ is a separate area.
 In Aurora, we have isolation of regions for catastrophic damage and for critical threats, They can be segregated and dealt with proficiently.

 Segmented Storage: The faults probably indicate by Mean Time to Failure (MTTF) is sufficiently low in comparison with the Mean Time to Repair (MTTR) in Aurora.
 The segmentation of database volumes into fixed sizes allows their management into AZs, and these segments act as separate units and blocks labeled Protection Groups.